eahrne/SafeQuant/README.md

 	B) open terminal
 	> perl "C:\Program Files\SafeQuant\filterLargeProgenesisPeptideFile.pl" "C:\Program Files\SafeQuant\testData\features.csv"
 	# this will create a new veriosn of the feature file called with the extension "_FILTERED" features.csv -> features_FILTERED.csv

+II) If using Progenesis QI we advice running SafeQuant on "Peptide Measurement" Exports.
+    - When Exporting check the "All accessions (for this sequence)" check box.

 --- Publications